 SO, LIKE, HOW CAN I BUY YOUR PRODUCTS?

 You can order anything from our menu by giving us a ring or by contacting us here.
 Minimum order quantities apply for things like cookies, brownies, donuts, etc..
 We also feature a stellar Build-Your-Own-Cake menu which you can order through our online form.
-Certain single-serving goodies can also found at the following retailers.
+Certain single-serving goodies can also be found at the following establishments.

 Jumping Bean Coffee Co.

 47 Harvey Road, 215 Water Street (Atlantic Place),

 140 Water Street (TD Building), 37 Elizabeth Avenue.

 DO I HAVE TO CHOOSE BETWEEN GF AND VEGAN WHEN ORDERING?